-Table 36: Steps for Preparation of TPP
+Table 36: Steps for Preparation of TPP Image: Compare the state of the state

-Action Responsibility Information disclosure PWD / MDIFC / PMU Prior to the SIA, the project will disseminate project information to all stakeholders through various means, such as mass media, project brochures/posters and a dedicated project site on the internet.
-Screening Bank Staff A screening will be conducted in order to determine if tribal families or communities are present or have collective attachment in the area of influence of the proposed projects.
+Action Responsibility Information disclosure Prior to the SIA, the project will disseminate project information to all stakeholders through various means, such as mass media, project brochures/posters and a dedicated project site on the internet.
+PWD / MDIFC / PMU Screening A screening will be conducted in order to determine if tribal families or communities are present or have collective attachment in the area of influence of the proposed projects.
 Where tribal communities are found to be present or have collective attachment in the area of influence of the project, it is to note that the OP 4.10 will be triggered and the following steps will be taken even if no negative impact is likely to occur.
 The identification of tribal families/communities will be as per OP 4.10.
-The determination as to whether a group is to be defined as indigenous peoples is made b reference to the presence (in varying degrees) of four identifying characteristics: у Self-identification as members of a distinct indigenous cultural group and recognition of this identity by others; Collective attachment to geographically distinct habitats or ancestral territories in the project area and to the natural resources in these habitats and territories; n Page 123 of 252

-Customary cultural, economic, social, or political institutions that are separate from those of the dominant society and culture; and An indigenous language, often different from the official language of the country or region.

-Social Assessment (SA) and Free, Prior and Informed Consultations

-PWD / MDIFC /
+The determination as to whether a group is to be defined as indigenous peoples is made by reference to the presence (in varying degrees) of four identifying characteristics: Self-identification as members of a distinct indigenous cultural group and recognition of this identity by others; Collective attachment to geographically distinct habitats or ancestral territories in the project area and to the natural resources in these habitats and territories; Customary cultural, economic, social, or political institutions that are separate from those of the dominant society and culture; and An indigenous language, often different from the official language of the country or region.
+Bank Staff Social Assessment (SA) and Free, Prior and Informed Consultations If based on the screening, the Bank concludes that Indigenous Peoples are present in, or have collective attachment to, the project area, social assessment will be conducted to evaluate the project's potential positive and adverse effects on the Indigenous Peoples, and to examine project alternatives where adverse effects may be significant.
+The social assessment will: Identify key stakeholders of affected tribal community and establish an appropriate framework for their participation in the selection, design, implementation, and monitoring and evaluation of the relevant project activities; Assess the demographic, socioeconomic, cultural and other relevant characteristics of affected ethnic on and near the project sites, establish social baseline and identify potential barriers to their full participation in benefiting from project activities; Review relevant legal and institutional framework applicable to tribal community; Assess, based on free, prior, and informed consultation with the affected tribal community, the potential impact of project activities and, where adverse impacts are identified, determine how they can be avoided, minimized, or substantially mitigated; Propose specific measures to ensure that affected tribal people will, meaningfully and in a culturally appropriate manner, participate in project activities, benefit from the project, and mitigate and mitigate negative impacts; and Develop institutional arrangements and implementation procedures to assist tribal farmers to voice grievances and have them addressed in ways that are socially sound, in line with the procedures described in this IPPF.
+In case of any project which incorporates modernization/expansion or augmentation of any existing infrastructure which involved any displacement PWD / MDIFC / PMU when constructed, the nature, scale and scope of displacement are to be assessed as part of the due diligence.
+The current state of the livelihood of the formerly displaced tribal population is also to be assessed.